CIIRC Computational Cluster Description

 The CIIRC computational cluster serves CIIRC researches, students, and their collaborators for intensive batch computations.
 The CIIRC cluster also offers acceleration on graphics cards.
 We have been extending and improving the CIIRC cluster.

 The CIIRC cluster is XSEDE Compatible Basic Cluster based on OpenHPC project.
 The CIIRC cluster runs on CentOS 7 operating system.
-It uses Slurm workload manager and a job scheduler.
+It uses a workload manager and a job scheduler Slurm.
 Cluster management and orchestration is done by Warewulf toolkit.

-Nodes are interconnected by 10 Gbit Ethernet.
-The 100 Gbit EDR IB (InfiniBand) is available.
+Nodes are interconnected by 10 Gbps Ethernet and100 Gbps EDR IB (InfiniBand).
 All nodes contain a local ssd scratch disk.
-The whole cluster is connected to the 600 TB Isilon NAS storage. „compute*“ means a default partition for computations without gpu acceleration. „GRES: means generic resources in Slurm.
+The whole cluster is connected to the 600 TB Isilon NAS storage.

 Building and continuous extending of the CIIRC computational cluster needs substantial financial resources.
 The money comes mainly from national and European Commission projects, e.g. the Czech Government investment which created CIIRC, Josef Urban’s ERC Consolidator project AI4REASON and his project AI & Reasoning; Josef Šivic’s project IMPACT, Robert Babuška’s project R4I, etc.